 We had a peanut-allergic adult friend who had a secondary exposure to peanuts.
 He purchased a glazed donut at a local donut shop and after eating a few bites realized he was having a severe allergic reaction.
 He was able to self-administer his epinephrine kit and go to the hospital.
 He traced back his reaction to the donut’s preparation.
 It was cooked in the same vegetable oil that had been used to first cook a peanut covered donut.
 This exposure was enough for him to sustain a serious reaction.

-We are extremely careful of fryers in restaurants.
+We are extremely careful with fryers in restaurants.
 An order of French fries can be cooked in the same oil as fried shrimp, which is disastrous for the shellfish allergic.
-For the milk and wheat allergic child, breaded chicken or fish can be cooked in the same oil as French fries, also causing cross contamination.
+For the milk and wheat allergic child, breaded chicken or fish can be cooked in the same oil as French fries, also causing cross contact.

-We have a chef card that we give to the waiter/waitress at restaurants that explains this minimal amount of exposure, and we explain our need to know what is fried in any shared oil.
-For an example of this chef card, please purchase our e-book on “Traveling and Eating Out with Food Allergies.”
-More information is available here.
+We have a chef card that Morgan has created listing his food allergens and what cross contact is.
+He gives it to the waiter/waitress at restaurants to explain this minimal amount of exposure, and he explains his need to know what is fried in any shared oil.

-We take the following precautions at home to avoid cross-contamination of our son’s allergens:
+We take the following precautions at home to avoid cross contact of our son’s allergens:

 No nuts or peanuts allowed in the house.
 If we receive a gift from someone that contains nuts, we immediately remove the item from our house.